 Health and wellness

-At Mayo Medical School, we want our students not only to survive during their training and careers but also to THRIVE.
+At Mayo Clinic School of Medicine, we want our students not only to survive during their training and careers but also to THRIVE.
 We have developed tools and curriculum to assess and enhance every student's well-being and long-term resiliency.

 THRIVE, our wellness program, provides students with physical, academic and social support throughout their training.
 In addition, students learn essential tools to help them manage their wellness throughout their careers and lifetime.

-We invite you to consider Mayo Medical School for your medical training.
+We invite you to consider Mayo Clinic School of Medicine for your medical training.
 Our innovative, one-of-a-kind training experience will provide you with the skills needed to meet whatever challenges you may face in the ever-changing health care environment.

 - Michele Y. Halyard, M.D.

 - Interim Dean, Mayo Clinic School of Medicine